Tupper Memorial Baptist Church

 Tupper Memorial Baptist Church, formerly known as Second Baptist Church, is a historic African-American Baptist church in Raleigh, North Carolina.

 History

 In 1866, Dr. Henry Martin Tupper established the church as Second Baptist Church, serving Raleigh's African-American community.
 The church offered Christian education for adults, teenagers, and children as well as theology lessons for preachers.
 The church's Christian education eventually formed into Shaw University.

 In 1912, a new Gothic Revival church was built.
 In 1940, the church was renamed Tupper Memorial, in honor of Dr. Tupper.
 In 1957, a brick veneer was added to the church and new windows and buttresses were added as well.
 More renovations were made in 1976.

-In 1990, the United States Department of the Interior designated the church as a historic property and added it to the National Register of Historic Places.
+In 1990, the United States Department of the Interior designated the church as a historic property and added it to the National Register of Historic Places as a contributing property to the East Raleigh-South Park Historic District.